 The new liberal US president’s popularity is flagging at the polls so he thinks it might be a good idea to try and revive the Cold War.
 When the former Russian republics decline interest, advisers come up with the idea of starting a Cold War with Canada.
 They begin a media war to paint Canada as sinister and anti-American.
 A group of workers laid off from a munitions manufacturing plant in Niagara Falls, led by Sheriff Bud Boomer, decide to cross the border and trash Canadian soil but one of their number, Boomer’s girlfriend Honey, is left behind and captured.
 This becomes a cause for America to declare war.
 Boomer and associates decide to take matters into their own hands and mount an undercover military operation to go to Toronto to recapture her.
 Meanwhile, munitions manufacturer R.J.
 Hacker has sold the Hellstorm system, which can fire all nuclear missiles in the USA, to the Canadians after The President cut funding of his programs and installs it in Toronto’s CN Tower.
 He now activates it in a bid to make The President pay up.

 Michael Moore first gained attention with the festival circuit hit Roger & Me (1989), a documentary that took a comedic look at the devastation in Moore’s hometown of Flint, Michigan when the Ford Motor Company made the decision to move their operations out of the country and effectively gutted the town’s economy and employment.
 Since then with his tv series’ TV Nation (1994-6) and The Awful Truth (1999-2000), several books, Michael Moore has become a leftist provocateur, using the documentary form as a light-hearted way of stabbing into the underbelly of the rich and stupid.
-Subsequent to Canadian Bacon, Moore had a huge cinematic hit with his gun control documentary Bowling for Columbine (2002) and the even bigger controversy of the anti-George W. Bush documentary Fahrenheit 9/11 (2004), as well as subsequent works like Sicko (2007), Capitalism: A Love Story (2009) and Where to Invade Next (2016).
+Subsequent to Canadian Bacon, Moore had a huge cinematic hit with his gun control documentary Bowling for Columbine (2002) and the even bigger controversy of the anti-George W. Bush documentary Fahrenheit 9/11 (2004), as well as subsequent works like Sicko (2007), Capitalism: A Love Story (2009), Where to Invade Next (2016), Michael Moore In Trumpland (2016) and Fahrenheit 11/9 (2018).
 Moore has also made acting appearances in the likes of Edtv (1999) and Lucky Numbers (2000).
 Canadian Bacon was Michael Moore’s first (and so far only) work of fiction, although the film failed to find distribution and languished on the shelves for several years before it was eventually released straight to video where the only footnote it had at the time was in being John Candy’s last film.

 Thematically, Michael Moore is in familiar liberal territory railing against the social devastation caused in small towns when big business shuts down operations as he did in Roger & Me.
 There is a good blackly ironic opening with Tex Ritter’s God Bless America Again playing on the soundtrack contrasted against Kevin J. O’Connor taping himself up with duct tape so as to drive his car over Niagara Falls, only for the car to stall at the railing and he left having to hop over while taped up.
 Moore then cuts away to tv coverage of the plant closure: “I believe you can still pick up bargain short-range missiles and armaments on the auction block,” to mention of the leap in the suicide rate and how the sheriff’s department is being offered $25 for talking jumpers down and $50 for retrieving the bodies, which then immediately cuts to John Candy and Rhea Perlman shouting “Jump” as Kevin O’Connor teeters on the rail.